Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

+Second, our approach departs from the common prior assumption by allowing each player to form beliefs differently from the other players.
+The role of beliefs in generating predictions from a game has long been a fundamental issue in game theory.
+Despite its crucial role in modeling strategic interactions, it seems to have received relatively scant attention in the literature of econometrics.\footnote{One notable exception is \cite{Aradillas-Lopez/Tamer:08} which we will discuss in detail when we review the literature.}

+The distinctive feature of our empirical model is that while the equilibrium is driven by the heterogeneous subjective beliefs of the players, the validity of statistical inference is measured in terms of Nature's objective probability.
+In this paper, we allow each player to form beliefs differently using different priors.
+Furthermore, the subjective beliefs do not need to coincide with Nature's objective probability.
+In this sense, our model departs from the commonly used framework of rational expectations.
+Using this model, we propose an inference procedure that is robust to how individual players form their beliefs about other players' types.
+If the predictions from game models should be robust to players' belief formation processes, as emphasized by \cite{Wilson:87} and \cite{Bergemann/Morris:05}, the same applies all the more to econometric inference on such models.

-Instead of attempting to recover subjective beliefs, this paper develops what this paper calls a \textit{hindsight regret approach}, based on the insights of Kalai (2004) and Deb and Kalai (2010).
-The \textit{hindsight regret} for each player measures \textit{ex} \textit{post} payoff loss due to the player's not being able to observe the other players' types.
-More specifically, the hindsight regret quantifies the amount of additional compensation needed to preserve each player's incentive compatibility constraint in equilibrium even after all the players' types are revealed.
-This paper provides a general form of belief-free hindsight regret which is used to form an \textit{ex post} version of incentive compatibility constraints for each player in equilibrium.
+Instead of attempting to recover subjective beliefs from data, we develop a \textit{hindsight regret approach} drawing on the insights of \cite{Kalai:04} and \cite{Deb/Kalai:15}.
+The \textit{hindsight regret} of a player measures the \textit{ex post} payoff loss due to his inability to observe the other players' types.
+More specifically, the hindsight regret quantifies the additional compensation needed to preserve each player's incentive compatibility constraint in equilibrium even after all the players' types are revealed.

-Using the \textit{ex post} incentive compatibility constraints, this paper derives testable implications which the econometrician can use for inference without knowledge of a particular way beliefs are formed.
-The implications are formulated as moment inequalities in a spirit similar to Ciliberto and Tamer (2009).
-The tightness of the moment inequalities (thus the nontriviality of subsequent inference) depends on how strongly any two players are strategically interdependent.
-When the reference group is large, and each player's payoff is affected by the action of another player in inverse proportion to the group sizes, the inequalities can be fairly tight, opening the possibility of nontrivial inference.
-On the other hand, this condition excludes the situation where the econometrician observes many small private information games as in Aradillas-Lopez (2010) and de Paula and Tang (2011).
+Using the hindsight regret, we derive moment inequalities in a spirit similar to \cite{Ciliberto/Tamer:09}.
+The tightness of the moment inequalities depends on how strongly any two players are strategically interdependent.
+In a social interaction model, when the strategic neighborhood is large, and each player's payoff is affected by the action of another player in inverse proportion to the group sizes, the inequalities can be fairly tight.
+On the other hand, inference tends to be overly conservative in the situation with small private information games as in \cite{Aradillas-Lopez:10} and \cite{dePaula/Tang:12}.